tillbiskup/evedata/README.rst

 *Importing eveH5 data from synchrotron radiometry measurements conducted at BESSY/MLS in Berlin.*

 Welcome!
-This is evedata, a Python package for a Python package for **importing (synchrotron) radiometry data** obtained at one of the beamlines at **BESSY-II or MLS in Berlin**, mostly operated by the German National Metrology Institute, the `Physikalisch-Technische Bundesanstalt (PTB) <https://www.ptb.de/>`_.
+This is evedata, a Python package for **importing (synchrotron) radiometry data** obtained at one of the beamlines at **BESSY-II or MLS in Berlin**, mostly operated by the German National Metrology Institute, the `Physikalisch-Technische Bundesanstalt (PTB) <https://www.ptb.de/>`_.
 This package acts as main interface between the (eveH5) data files and the processing and analysis code and provides abstractions that allow for a convenient and intuitive access to the data and information contained in the data files.
 For related packages for viewing and analysing those data, have a look at the "related projects" section below.

 Features